jonaseltes/jekyll-netlify-cms/_pageCollection/the-hackathon.md

                 Human Enabling, Game Changing, and Doable they were.

-                The prize was taken home by (drumroll please) teams three, six, and ten, winning with their ideas: “Future-proof index”, “Swop-in”, and “Recruiter sims”!
+                The prize of having their ideas piloted by TRR Labs was taken home by (drumroll please) teams three, six, and ten, winning with their concepts: “Future-proof index”, “Swop-in”, and “Recruiter sims”!

                 Check out their process throughout the day and hear them talk